hedibekir/Users_Spring_Backend/README.md

 * Navigate to the project directory: cd Users_Spring_Backend-master
 * Launch PostgresSql database container: docker-compose up
 * Build & Run the project
-* Default Admin Account Credentials: Email: admin@test.com, Password: admin  -> The application will be available at http://localhost:8080.
+* Default Admin Account Credentials: Email: admin@test.com, Password: admin
+* The application will be available at http://localhost:8080.
+* SwaggerUI will be available at http://localhost:8080/swagger-ui/index.html.